-Budgeted cost: £170,000
+Budgeted cost: £160,000

 Activity Evidence that supports this approach Challenge number(s) addressed Using data to raise aspiration and improve adaptive teaching, feedback, intervention, and curriculum flexibility in response to assessment.
 EEF research provides extensive evidence that high quality feedback can improve progress by up to 6 months.
 1, 2, 3, 4, 6 QA activity is informed by data analysis and is responsive to the changing needs of the cohort.
 Assessment will help identify areas for recovery for individual pupils in individual subjects.
-Weekly pupil voice activity informs the development of inclusive teaching strategies for individuals and groups of students.
-Using CPD to develop mastery in the elements of the NGA Way - with particular reference to how it can support the effective teaching of disadvantaged pupils, HAPs and literacy.
-A Sutton trust report states that 'the most rigorous academic papers find consistent and significant results: having a very effective, rather than an average teacher raises each pupil's attainment by a third of a GCSE grade.
+EEF research provides moderate evidence that regular homework can improve progress by up to 5 months.
+Regular home learning both for homework and revision for exams is taught, set and followed up.
+Trust QA and student voice has highlighted that students who study independently achieve higher grades than their peers.
+Weekly pupil voice activity informs the development of inclusive teaching strategies for individuals and groups of students. ingret globee that then people Using CPD to develop mastery in the elements of the NGA Way - with particular reference to how it can support the effective teaching of disadvantaged pupils, HAPs and literacy.
+A Sutton trust report states that 'the most rigorous academic papers find consistent and significant re- sults: having a very effective, rather than an average teacher raises each pupil's attainment by a third of a GCSE grade.
 1, 2, 3, 4, 6, 8 Extensive developments in the behaviour policy and the introduction of the NGA way for behaviour enables high quality teaching to be delivered without disruption.
-The development of 'The Bridge' to understand and build strategies for the increasing number of students with SEMH enables students to remain in class and access their curriculum successfully.
+The development of 'The Bridge' to understand and build strategies for the increasing number of students with SEMH enables students to remain in class and access their curriculum successfully. -- -- --